-Evaluating Performance Indicators Level 4 Level 3 Level 2 Level 1 Administrator/ Supervisor creates an established timeline for monitoring, supporting, and evaluating the implementation of the PD and implementation of the PD Plan.
-Administrator/ Supervisor creates an established timeline for monitoring and supporting the implementation of the PD and implementation of the PD Plan.
-Administrator/ Supervisor creates a timeline for monitoring the implementation of the PD.
-Administrator/ Supervisor does not have an established timeline for monitoring the implementation of the PD.
-Administrator/ Supervisor consistently meets twice per quarter, to review the data collected on fidelity of implementation and the evaluation of all activities on the PD Plan.
-Administrator/ Supervisor consistently meets twice per quarter, to review the data collected on fidelity of implementation and the evaluation of all activities on the PD Plan.
-Administrator/ Supervisor meets a minimum of once per quarter, to review the data collected on fidelity of implementation of all activities on the PD Plan.
-Administrator/ Supervisor does not meet to review the data collected on fidelity of implementation of all activities on the PD Plan.
-Administrator/ Supervisor consistently makes adjustments as needed to the PD Plan or specific PD, based on implementation data.
-Administrator/ Supervisor makes adjustments as needed to the PD Plan or specific PD, based on implementation data.
-Administrator/ Supervisor occasionally makes adjustments as needed to the PD Plan or specific PD, based on implementation data.
-Administrator/ Supervisor does not make adjustments as needed to the PD Plan or specific PD.
+Evaluating Performance Indicators Level 4 Level 3 Le vel 2 Level 1 Administrator/ Supervisor creates an established timeline for monitoring, supporting, and evaluating the implementation of the professional learning and implementation of the professional learning Plan.
+Administrator/ Supervisor creates an established timeline for monitoring and supporting the implementation of the professional learning and implementation of the professional learning Plan. r creates a or Administrator/ Supervisor does not have an established timeline for monitoring the implementation of the professional learning.
+Administrator/ Supervisor consistently meets twice per quarter, to review the data collected on fidelity of implementation and the evaluation of all activities on the professional learning Administrator/ Supervisor consistently meets twice per quarter, to review the data collected on fidelity of implementation and the evaluation of all activities on the professional learning Plan.
+Administrator/ Supervisor meets a minimum of once per quarter, to review the data collected on fidelity of implementation of all activities on the professional learning Plan.
+Administrator/ Supervisor occasionally makes adjustments as needed to the professional learning Plan or specific professional learning, based on implementation data.
+Administrator/ Supervisor does not meet to review the data collected on fidelity of implementation of all activities on the professional learning Plan.
+Administrator/ Plan.
+Administrator/ Supervisor consistently makes adjustments as needed to the professional learning Plan or specific online, face to face, and/or blended professional learning, based on implementation data.
+Administrator/ Supervisor adjusts as needed to the professional learning Plan or specific online, face to face, and/or blended professional learning, based on implementation data.
+Administrator/ Supervisor does not make adjustments as needed to the professional learning Plan or specific professional learning.
+Data Collection Plan: Professional Learning Provider Level of Measurement Instrument/Data Type Frequency Responsible for Collecting Data op